 Whether you are an avid user of Amazon Web Services today, or you just want to find out more about the advantages of using AWS, the Tampa Bay AWS User Group welcomes you to join a passionate group of enthusiasts who want to exchange ideas, thoughts, best practices and questions in a comfortable setting where everyone is welcome.

 They are passionate about AWS and the cloud.
 The primary intent of this group is education – not sales.
 All presentations will be educational in scope.
-That being said, the AWS ecosystem includes many roles – technical users, service providers, staffing, training and others.
+That said, the AWS ecosystem includes many roles – technical users, service providers, staffing, training and others.
 All are encouraged to participate and contribute!

 About the Microsoft Azure User Group: